 How to Contribute

 Once a proposal is approved, the editor needs to write an introduction for the e-special of between 5,000 – 6,000 words.
 The introduction should include: contextualization of the topic area; clarification of any key terms or concepts; specific consideration of the items selected for the e-special; and discussion of wider connections, trends and debates.
 Overall, the introduction should present a scholarly account; as such reference to canonical and contemporary materials outside of TCS is encouraged.
+Thus, the writing of the introduction should be in keeping with the high quality associated with TCS.
+Editors need to show due diligence with regards intellectual histories and the problematizing of knowledge, as well as demonstrate rigor in the referencing of key debates, perspectives and disciplines.
+While the wider intellectual purview is required to help situate the selected TCS materials, it is crucial the issue is built upon and centres around the selected articles.
+This is to ensure that in ‘activating’ the archive in new ways, materials are handled sensitively in terms of the time and place in which they were written, that they are not co-opted for specific agendas, and /or that they are not overplayed (without justification) in terms of their significance to broader debates.

 Once a final approved version of the e-special introduction is submitted it will enter the production process.
 A PDF version will be produced in the journal house-style, which editors will be invited to proof.
 All e-special introductions are made open access on a permanent basis (and must include the full list of contents at the end of the document), and it is either printed in or attached as an e-supplement to the TCS Annual Review available at the end of the year.
 The introduction is made accessible on a dedicated e-special webpage, along with a clickable contents list of the selected articles.
 An abstract for the e-special will also appear on the webpage.
 We will also use this text to help promote the e-special.
 For a limited period all articles of an e-special will be available for free download.
 The editor will be informed of the set time period prior to commencement.